 Digital monitors that are fitted on the upper arm are generally the most accurate.

-If you can't find a cuff big enough for your upper arm, ask your doctor about fitting a cuff to your lower arm or wrist.
+If you can't find a cuff big enough for your upper arm or if you find blood pressure measurements painful, ask your doctor about fitting a cuff to your lower arm or wrist.
 These types of cuffs can be difficult to use correctly.
 Ask your doctor if they might be options for you and how they should be used.